lornajane/fortunes-by-sms/sms-fortunes.md

 ## Before you begin

-There are some pre-requisites that should be in place before you follow this tutorial:
+There are some pre-requisites that you will need before you follow this tutorial:

 * An [incoming number](https://dashboard.nexmo.com/your-numbers) to receive SMS on
 * An [IBM Cloud account](https://www.ibm.com/cloud/) so we can deploy our serverless function (it's free)